Grant-Steinfeld/grant-steinfeld.github.io/index.md

 Hi, I'm Grant.

 I am a Software Engineer, passionate about technology, in particular, Design, Architecture, Data, Automation and Cloud Engineering.
+I am also anexercise enthusiat, a part time GYROTONIC® trainer and a New York State Physical Therapist

 Learning new and challenging things everyday is for me a fundamental part of my life.
 I love to share my learnings, mentorship and co-creating magic in collaborative settings is one of my core values.